ibm-cloud-docs/apps/creds_cf.md

 ## Starter kit app + Cloud Foundry
-{: #sk_cf}
+{: #credentials-starterkit-cf}

 ### How the Cloud Foundry space is prepared

 Use the **Deploy to cloud** feature to deploy your app to your Cloud Foundry space.

-If the Cloud Foundry-based resource instance is in the same Cloud Foundry space as the deployed Cloud Foundry application, see the [next section](#cf_resource_same).
+If the Cloud Foundry-based resource instance is in the same Cloud Foundry space as the deployed Cloud Foundry application, see the [next section](/docs/apps/creds_cf.html#cf_resource_same).

-If the Cloud Foundry-based resource instance is in a different space than the target space for the Cloud Foundry application, see the [following section](#cf_resource_different).
+If the Cloud Foundry-based resource instance is in a different space than the target space for the Cloud Foundry application, see the [following section](/docs/apps/creds_cf.html#cf_resource_different).

-If the resource that you associated with your application is Resource Controller-based, see [Resource Controller](#cf_resource_controller).
+If the resource that you associated with your application is Resource Controller-based, see [Resource Controller](/docs/apps/creds_cf.html#cf_resource_controller).

 #### The Cloud Foundry-based resource is in the same space as the deployed app
 {: #cf_resource_same}